sqali/Github-Aggregator/README.md

 * Total Number of contributions comes out as 30 irrespective of the repository
 * Condition to check if the data exists or not in the database needs to be thoroughly checked as it maybe preventing other data from being inserted into it

+## Security issues

+* Mask the passwords present in the files